Notes on the Geography of Zimbabwe: Harare

 The veranda came from Glasgow's Saracen ironworks.

-None of the shopkeepers are white now, and whites are sparse on the street, too.
+None of the shopkeepers are white now, and whites are far and few between on the street, too.

 A former downtown jeweler, now an internet cafe.